-Guaranto r companies Parque Eólico de Cubla, S.L.U.
+Guarantor companies Parque Eólico de Cubla, S.L.U.
 Sonnedix España SPV XIX, S.L.U.
 Sonnedix España Holdings 3, S.L.U.
 Sonnedix España SPV XX, S.L.U.
 Sonnedix España SPV VII, S.L.U.
 Sonnedix España SPV XXVI, S.L.U.
 Sonnedix España SPV XVII, S.L.U.
 VE Sonnedix Equityco, S.L.U.

-The bond issue deed establishes early repayment clauses in the event of any non-payment, unless non-payment is due to administrative reasons and payment is made within 3 business days subsequent to the amortization date, or the debt service coverage ratio for all companies financed with the bond is less than 1.05.
-During 2020 and 2019 the Group complied with the minimum financial ratios established in the bond issue contract.
+The bond issue deed establishes early repayment clauses in the event of any non-payment, unless non-payment is due to administrative reasons and payment is made within 3 business days subsequent to the amortization date, or in the event of the debt service coverage ratio for all companies financed with the bond falling below 1.05.
+During 2021 and 2020 the Group complied with the minimum financial ratios established in the bond issue contract.

-The breakdown by maturity of financial debt at December 31, 2020 and 2019 is as follows:
+The breakdown by maturity of financial debt at December 31, 2021 and 2020 is as follows: